 What is the town doing?

 Town Council passed the Anti-Idling By-law 2002-153 (pdf, 174 kB) on August 12, 2002.
-It is an offence for a vehicle to idle for more than five consecutive minutes except in certain circumstances.
+It is a violation for a vehicle to idle for more than three consecutive minutes except in certain circumstances.
 Outreach and education surrounding the by-law includes involving school communities and promotion of the by-law at idling hotspots.
-To request support for a school anti-idling campaign contact email@example.com.
+To request support for a school anti-idling campaign contact firstname.lastname@example.org.
 The town runs an ongoing smog reduction education campaign, targeting town employees.
 Town vehicles and equipment have stickers reminding staff not to idle.

 What you can do: